DDLund/Numerical-Methods/README.md

 Solves Ax=b for A real symmetric positive-definite matrix.
 Guarenteed to converge in n steps, where A is nxn.

 ### LU_decomp_solver.m
 Solves Ax=b by L-U factorization with forward and backwrds substitution.
-Assumes A...
-Finds L lower trianguler, U upper triangular, so that A = L * U. Then solves the equations Ly = b and Ux = b.
+Finds L lower trianguler, U upper triangular, so that A = L * U. Then solves the equations Ly = b and Ux = y.
 Included is a DoLittle factorization, where L has unit diagonal.

 ## Other Methods